I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 All that changed two days ago, when they bumped into each other in the village square.
 The moment he saw her—poised, as graceful as ever—he knew he’d been lying to himself.

-She was as breathtaking as the day he had told her she was going to be his wife.
-Her beauty deepening with time rather than fading.
-The same spark still danced in her eyes—the one that had once made him desperate to keep her talking, just so she wouldn't look away.
+She was as breathtaking as the day he told her she was going to be his wife.
+Her beauty had deepened with time rather than fading.
+The same twinkle still danced in her eyes—the one that once made him desperate to keep her talking, just so she wouldn’t look away.
 Then she smiled, cutting through him, sharp and unrelenting.
-His spine stiffened, every instinct screaming at him to put distance between them before he lost himself all over again.
+His chest tightened, every instinct screaming at him to put distance between them before he lost himself all over again.

 A voice called his name—smooth, familiar, and unwelcome.
-His chest tightened as he closed his eyes, knowing it was someone he didn't want to see.
+His spine stiffened as he squeezed his eyes shut, knowing it was someone he didn’t want to see.
 Lady Charlotte Williams.
-The ever-composed Dowager Viscountess stood poised, her signature smile in place, but to him, it was nothing more than a well-crafted mask.
+The ever-composed Dowager Viscountess stood poised, her signature smile in place, but to him, it was no more than a well-crafted mask.
 He drew a sharp breath, the heat of frustration coiling beneath his ribs.
 She always had a way of unsettling him, and after all these years, nothing had changed.

 Seeing her again sent his pulse racing, tension tightening in his chest.
-He turned to face the last person he expected to meet at the church's threshold.
-The wound she had inflicted when she married the viscount had never fully healed.
-She visited her family's estate every year, yet he had never bumped into her before, their paths seemingly destined never to cross.
+He turned to face the last person he expected to meet at the church’s threshold.
+The wound she inflicted when she married the viscount never fully healed.
+She visited her family’s estate every year, yet he never happened upon her before, their paths seemingly destined never to cross.

-Charlotte regarded him with those piercing blue eyes that once held his soul captive.
+She regarded him with those piercing blue eyes that once held his soul captive.
 Her golden blonde hair framed her face, a regal halo that stood in stark contrast to the tousled brown locks now falling over his forehead.
-The tranquility he felt when he was within the church walls seemed to evaporate as he wrestled with his emotions.
+The serenity he felt when he was within the church walls seemed to evaporate as he wrestled with his emotions.

 “Why are you here, Lotte?”
 Caelen’s knuckles whitened, his frustration pressing against his ribs like a vice.
 It wasn’t until the sobriquet slipped past his lips—soft, familiar, wholly unintentional—that he realized he’d used her pet name.

-Dash leaned in, whispering something against the shell of her ear.
-A soft, breathless laugh escaped Beatrice as her hand rose to hide her smile.
+The aristocrat leaned in, whispering something in the shell of her ear.
+A soft, breathless laugh escaped the young lass as her hand rose to hide her smile.
 The moment their eyes met his, both stiffened.
 Dash straightened, feigning indifference, while Beatrice froze mid-motion.

-Charlotte's response, measured and composed, was a testament to her diplomatic skills.
-"Why not now?
-It is a fine day for a horse ride, with our morning free.
-I always make an effort to visit St. Bartholomew's when I am in town."
+Charlotte’s response, measured and composed, was a testament to her diplomatic skills.
+“Why not now?
+Our morning is free, and it is a fine day for a ride.
+I always make an effort to visit St. Bartholomew’s when I’m in town.”

-His patience thinned.
-His voice edged with irritation.
-"You know full well that's not what I meant, woman."
+His patience thinned, voice edged with irritation.
+“You know full well that’s not what I meant, woman.”

 Rather than take offense, she offered him a serene, practiced smile.
 Her fingers reached out, grazing his arm in a touch so light it might have been accidental.